JacobSanford/docker-mariadb-snapshot/docs/rsnapshot.md

 version: 1.x
 ---

-# Understanding the RSnapshot Configuration
+# Understanding the rsnapshot Configuration

 ## 'Frequency' Labels
-This image's environment variable names and rsnapshot configuration use the terms `hourly`, `daily`, `weekly`, and `monthly` to refer to different snapshot retention levels:
+docker-mariadb-snapshot's environment variable names and rsnapshot configuration use the terms `hourly`, `daily`, `weekly`, and `monthly` to refer to different snapshot retention levels:

 ```
 retain	hourly	RSNAPSHOT_RETAIN_HOURLY